kaanaygen/largest-number-in-pdf/README.md

 ## Usage

 1. **Download the PDF** you want to analyze and place it in the root of the cloned repository.
-Rename it to `conductorAI.pdf` (or any other name).

 2. **Run the script**:
    ```bash